alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-treating-diabetes-with-insulin.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no.  3681"
 hijri: Muharram 15, 1442
-excerpt: It is Haram to use this type of insulin which is produced from pigs.
+summary: It is Haram to use this type of insulin which is produced from pigs.
 This view is based on authentic evidence indicating the prohibition to use unlawful things as medications.
 date: 2020/09/3
 locale: en
 lang: en